leroythelegend/rough_idea_project_cars/README.md

 ### Tute

 * I'm going to assume that you have done tute 1 and 2 and skip a lot of the basics and just get straight into adding a new process because this is very similar to extending the live class.
-* Open process.h from the src direcotr in your editor.
+* Open process.h from the src directory in your editor.
 We want to use the Process_Track instead of the Process_Lap.
 ```
 class Process_Track : public Process {
 public: